apache/incubator-kie-kogito-serverless-operator/CONTRIBUTING.md

 - build the project after adding other files/java classes
 - create a new project

-You can customize your final Image changing the Dockerfile in the configmap
+You can customize your final Image changing the Dockerfile in the configmap kogito-serverless-operator-builder-config accordingly to your specific needs.

 # Development status
 ## General notes